Harry Potter Execs Are Reportedly ‘Freaking Out’ About New Johnny Depp Allegations

 Warner Brothers executives working on the next Fantastic Beasts and Where To Find Them installment are reportedly “freaking out” about Amber Heard’s latest accusations against Johnny Depp, according to The New York Post.

-As reported by The Inquisitr, Amber Heard, ex-wife of Depp, has recently hit back at Depp’s defamation lawsuit by releasing stories, texts, and photos in an effort to clear her name.
+As reported by The Inquisitr, Amber Heard, the ex-wife of Depp, has recently hit back at Depp’s defamation lawsuit by releasing stories, texts, and photos in an effort to clear her name.
 The new documents are often disturbing in nature; for example, one picture shows a ransacked dressing room that Depp allegedly destroyed while in a drunken rage.

-Depp currently stars as arch villain Grindelwald in the Fantastic Beasts and Where To Find Them series.
+Depp currently stars as arch-villain Grindelwald in the Fantastic Beasts and Where To Find Them series.
 A source told Page Six about the turmoil the studio is facing.

 “Executives at Warner Bros. are wondering how to deal with the backlash of the Depp matter on the Harry Potter franchise… especially after the recent sordid departure of CEO Kevin Tsujihara.”

 Kevin Tsuijihara was the CEO of Warner Brothers since 2013.
-This past March, he resigned from his position following a #metoo accusation in which a British actress claimed he had promised her movie parts in exchange for sexual favors.
+This past March, he resigned from his position following a #MeToo accusation in which a British actress claimed he had promised her movie parts in exchange for sexual favors.

 However, the source placed the most blame at the feet of Harry Potter author J.K.
 Rowling.